 3// Shop in the Underground City Montreal

 Underneath the City lies another city all interconnected with sprawling tunnels with some of the best shopping to be had.

-It’s a great way to move around and visit shopping malls that then connects to restaurants then take the next passageway to downtown attractions.
+It’s a great way to move around and visit shopping malls that then connect to restaurants then take the next passageway to downtown attractions.

-If there is one place I truly and highly recommend you shop, it is in Montreal!
+If there is one place I truly and highly recommend you do your shopping, it is in Montreal!

 Find out more about the Underground City Montreal here.